manoj-kumar-joshi/Earth-Terrain-Data-Graph/User_Interface/Backend/README.md

 npm install
 ```

-Step 3: Put your credentials in the .env file.
+Step 3: Put your credentials in the .env file *(Skip if graph is imported from same repo.).

 ```bash
 PORT=3000